masukomi/hey/README.md

 when you hit enter.

 Note if you comment on the same event twice it will replace the existing comment with your new one.

+**Unfortunately** none of the current reports expose these comments.
+There is [an open ticket](https://github.com/masukomi/hey/issues/11) to make these visible.
+If you want to record them now they will eventually be displayed.

 #### Delete accidental interrupts
 `hey delete <event id>`